A Unified View of Score-Based and Drifting Models: Bridging Drifting Models and Score-Based Models

-Moreover, the mean-shift discrepancy $\mathbf V_{p,k_\tau}-\mathbf V_{q,k_\tau}$ equals (up to the factor $\tau^2$) the difference between the score fields of the smoothed densities $p_\tau$ and $q_\tau$.
-As a result, drifting with a Gaussian kernel can be interpreted as matching smoothed scores: either evaluated on clean model samples \Cref{eq:drift_value_equals_score}, or, more canonically, evaluated on noised samples at noise scale $\tau$, which yields the reverse Fisher divergence between $p_\tau$ and $q_\tau$.
+Thus, for Gaussian kernels, mean shift is not merely score-like: it equals $\tau^2$ times the score of the Gaussian-smoothed distribution.
+Viewed as a transport field, the resulting Gaussian-smoothed score-mismatch is closely related to the score-difference flow of \cite{weber2023score}, which derives the same normalized-kernel-barycenter field as a KL-decreasing direction.

-However, because the drifting objective is in \emph{reverse Fisher} form and averages the score mismatch under $q$ rather than $p$, it only receives learning signal where the current model places mass.
-If $q$ assigns (near-)zero probability to a mode of $p$, then that region contributes essentially nothing to the gradient, so drifting can be susceptible to \emph{mode dropping}, especially early in training when coverage is limited.
+Equivalently, the discrepancy $\mathbf V_{p,k_\tau}-\mathbf V_{q,k_\tau}$ is exactly the score-mismatch between the smoothed densities $p_\tau$ and $q_\tau$, up to the same factor.
+This places Gaussian-kernel drifting squarely within a score-matching framework.
+The only distinction is the weighting measure: the drifting objective in \Cref{eq:drift_value_equals_score} is in reverse-Fisher form and averages under $q_\btheta$, rather than under $p$.
+As a result, learning is concentrated where the current model already places mass.
+In particular, if $q_\btheta$ assigns negligible mass to a mode of $p$, then that region contributes little to the gradient, which can make drifting more vulnerable to mode dropping~\cite{lu2025adversarial,minka2005divergence}, especially early in training.

-\paragraph{Connection to Distribution Matching Distillation (DMD).} DMD distills a diffusion model into a one-step generator by matching the data and model distributions after adding Gaussian noise at scale $\tau$.
-A key observation is that the resulting update can be written in terms of a \emph{score mismatch} $\mathbf s_{p,\tau}(\rvx)-\mathbf s_{q,\tau}(\rvx)$, where $\mathbf s_{p,\tau}$ is provided by a pretrained diffusion teacher and $\mathbf s_{q,\tau}$ is obtained from a second ``fake-score'' model trained on current generator samples.
-Moreover, because DMD is derived from a reverse-KL objective $\mathcal D_{\mathrm{KL}}(q_{\btheta,t}\|p_t)$ at each noise level, its learning signal is weighted by the (noised) model marginal $q_{\btheta,t}$, consistent with the reverse-Fisher weighting discussed in \Cref{sec:prelim}.